geowa4/learn-loki/rochester_security_summit.md

 ```

 ^Once we read the log line, we want to pull some things out of it.
-First, it's JSON; always use structured logs since it makes automation so much easier and readability doesn't really suffer.
+First, it's JSON; promtail can also parse with regex, though JSON is much easier.
+We define a few fields we are interested in from the JSON
-Then we want to convert the `unixTime` field to `timestamp` and tell Promtail that is Unix format so Loki shows the right time for the event.
+We want to convert the `unixTime` field to `timestamp` and tell Promtail that is Unix format so Loki shows the right time for the event.
-Finally, we take the `name` of the pack query and add it to our labels for searching.
+Finally, we take the `name` of the pack query and add it as a label.

 # Promtail - Metrics